palewire/django-calaccess-raw-data/docs/models.rst

             <td>dist_no</td>
             <td>String (up to 4)</td>
             <td>No</td>
-            <td>District name: Office district number for Senate, Assembly, and Board of Equalization districts.</td>
+            <td>Office district number for Senate, Assembly, and Board of Equalization districts.</td>
         </tr>